migtools/mig-operator/docs/usage/StateTransferUsage.md

 ### Selecting PVCs to migrate

-When performing a state transfer, the users can select _State_ from the _MigPlan_ actions.
-In the modal, individual PVCs can be selected using a checkbox.
-All the checked PVCs will be included in the Migration.

-In the API, the same thing can be accomplished by updating the _MigPlan_ spec fields.
+In the API, individual PVCs can be selected for State Migration using _MigPlan_ spec fields.
 Once the _MigPlan_ PV discovery is complete, `migplan.spec.persistentVolumes` field is populated with discovered PVCs in the source cluster.
 For each PVC present in the list, the users can set `selection.action` field to `skip` to indicate that the PVC must be skipped from the migration.
 This is equivalent to unchecking the checkbox in the plan wizard.

 ```yaml
 apiVersion: migration.openshift.io/v1alpha1